microsoft/WinObjC-Samples/Scenarios/Cortana/README.md

   }
 ```

-Add the new `application:didReceiveVoiceCommand` delegate for responding to voice commands.
+Add the new `application:didReceiveVoiceCommand` delegate method for responding to voice commands:

 ```Objective-C
 	#ifdef WINOBJC